petervandenabeele/ClimateData.be/README.md

 If you want to contribute while not a member of this project (yet), you could fork this code, make a change in the `gh-pages` branch and raise a PR for it.

-A simpler technique may be to click the "edit" button (stylus) on the Github page with the <a href="https://github.com/petervandenabeele/ClimateData.be/blob/gh-pages/index.html">
-source code of that page</a> and then make a PR as suggested in that work flow.